FAOlivieri/trbViewer/README.md

 The extension will unpickle and display any files with .trb extension opened in VSCode.

+I recommend setting binary default editor in VSCode settings to "default" to avoid the binary file warning.

 ## Requirements

-Requires python with numpy in the global path
+Requires python with numpy.
+Looks at the VSCode default interpreter

-I recommend setting binary default editor in VSCode settings to "default" to avoid the binary file warning.

 ## Extension Settings